-The 2018 conference will be held at the William and Anita Newman Conference Center on the Baruch College campus in New York City.
+Join us at the William and Anita Newman Conference Center on the Baruch College campus in New York City.
 Registration closes April 10, 2018.

 The Annual Conference is open to the grantmaking staff of private funding organizations including family and corporate foundations, philanthropy advisors who manage donor-advised funds, affinity groups and funder networks, invited guests and speakers.